-AMD (acid mine drainage) – these projects are designed to reduce NPS pollutants from abandoned mine drainage.
+AMD (acid mine drainage): These projects are designed to reduce pollutants from abandoned mine drainage.
 Typically, passive treatments are installed that consists of a wide variety of BMPs designed mostly to reduce acidity and provide space for heavy metal removal.
 Limestone is the most common additive to reduce acidity and encourage metals to precipitate.

-Sewage – these projects are designed to reduce NPS pollutants due to wastewater. §319 grants are used to partner with other programs that provide low interest loans.
-These loans help citizens repair or replace faulty septic systems and in some cases design small alternative systems to treat multiple homes when soil conditions are not suitable for the typical septic systems.
+Wastewater: These projects are designed to reduce bacteria pollutions due from wastewater. §319 grants are used to partner with other programs that provide low interest loans.
+OSLP loans help citizens repair or replace faulty septic systems and in some cases design small alternative systems to treat multiple homes when soil conditions are not suitable for the typical septic systems.

-Stabilization – these projects are designed to reduce NPS pollutant such as sedimentation due to erosion.
+Streambank stabilization: These projects are designed to reduce sedimentation due to erosion.
 The BMPs installed inlcude rock, vegetation (bio-engineering), changing streambank slopes or a combination of techniques.
 They are similar to NSD projects but usually do not take into account pattern and profile.

-Stormwater – these projects are designed to reduce NPS pollutants from stormwater sources (e.g. runoff from roads, parking lots, homes etc.).
+Stormwater: These projects are designed to reduce pollutants from stormwater (e.g. runoff from roads, parking lots, homes etc.).
 A wide variety of BMPs are used that mimic natural systems.
 They work by slowing flows, filtering and allowing water to slowly soak into the ground.
 The ultimate goal here is to encourage the regulated commuities to embrace the low impact development (LID) methods.